 You should see that the storefront currently is using the Venia theme.
 Expanding the Main Menu of the storefront, you should see various categories, indicating that the connection to Adobe Commerce is working.

-The Product Teaser Component will be extended throughout this tutorial.
-As a first step, add a new instance of the Product Teaser to the Home page to understand the baseline functionality.
+The Product Teaser Component is extended throughout this tutorial.
+As a first step, add an instance of the Product Teaser to the Home page to understand the baseline functionality.

 Navigate to the Home Page of the site: http://localhost:4502/editor.html/content/acme/us/en.html